Karthiksen95/DevOps/Git Essentails.md

 Create a new branch to work on the Python script without affecting the main branch.
 Run:
 ```
 git checkout -b script-feature
+git branch
 ```
 Step 4: Add the Python script
-Create a new Python file named hello.py in your repository folder with the following content:
+Create a new Python file named ```hello.py``` in your repository folder with the following content:
 ```
 def hello(name):
     return f"Hello, {name}!"